 Also, they may not have such a decent loudness.
 I have come across many other louder headphones, and you would hear everything through them very clearly.

-Nevertheless, these pair well-balanced, which is a good thing.
+Nevertheless, these pairs are well-balanced, which is a good thing.
 They offer passive sound isolation, which is good because you will hear with clarity everything happening in the mix.

 If you want to hear the crowd cheers, these headphones will not be the right set.
 But you can focus on giving good music and performance.